 AWS CodeBuild paired with AWS CodePipeline is a CI/CD platform that can build projects, run jobs, and deploy infrastructure.
 We’re going to use it to scan the CloudFormation templates before deployment, allowing us to fail the build job and halt a deployment if there are any security violations in our CloudFormation code.

 We’ll also automatically send the results to Brigecrew to maintain a view across all of our infrastructure projects and share visibility throughout our organization.

 First, tell the Bridgecrew dashboard you’re going to integrate AWS CodeBuild.
-To do this, open the integrations menu in your Bridgecrew account and select AWS CodeBuild, then Add Subscription.
+To do this, open the integrations menu in your Bridgecrew account, select the

 Next, copy the

 buildspec.yaml configuration to keep handy for configuring our CodeBuild pipeline.

 Now go to your AWS CodeBuild service select Create a Build Project and name your project

 Under the Source section, choose GitHub in the Source Provider dropdown and select Connect using OAuth.
 When you select Connect to GitHub, you’ll be prompted to authorize your GitHub account:

 Now the Source section will have changed, allowing us to search for and select our

 CfnGoat repository from GitHub: